jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Many people do, and that's how easy it is to bring on the Internet Age.
 Now, can an employer (openly) discriminate against race or gender?
 Of course not, there are protections against that.
+Now what if your boss demands you use the buggy company traffic app that keeps making you late instead of the Waze app?

-Now, can a comedian leave a TV network to start his own internet podcast?
-Yes.
-Does your boss decide which apps you can use?
-Yes.
-Do you treat your plumber the same way?
-No, you simply care if the job is done to specifications or not.
+Would you ever treat a plumber in the same way?
+No, we hire builders to meet specifications and let the specialists choose their own tools.
+If there's a dispute, we judge according to which tool best solves the problem.
+The same government protections we have for gender and race can be upgraded to include protection for anyone using the best tool for the job.

-In practical terms, Techvolution means ordinary people return to being specialists.
-Our society empowers frontline workers by giving employees some freedom to select their own tools at work with government regulation.
 More importantly, however, we should all be protected, at work, and at home, with a new social understanding.
 One that says any person who prevents someone else from using modern technology to protect their status is wrong.

 Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different "black-belt" bosses committed to stopping progress.